 Your employees shouldn't need training to ask IT for help.
-But that's exactly what happens with traditional ITSM platforms that require separate logins, confusing interfaces, and workflows that feel like another workload.
-Modern AI ITSM tools skip all that friction by living in Slack or Teams where your team already spends their day.
-We compared the top platforms to help you find one that your IT teams will actually use.
+But that's exactly what happens with traditional ITSM platforms that require separate logins, confusing interfaces, and workflows that feel like extra work.
+Modern AI-powered ITSM tools reduce that friction by living in Slack or Microsoft Teams, where your team already works.
+We compared the best ITSM tools to help you find a platform your IT teams will actually use.

 TLDR: